The Works of John Locke: -v.10 |

 الصفحة 260

-... cannot be that political dominion which our author would derive from it : for that being in every civil society supreme somewhere , can discharge any subject from any political obedience to any one of his fellow - subjects .
+... political dominion which our author would derive from it for that being in every civil society supreme somewhere , can discharge any subject from any political obedience to any one of his fellow - subjects .
+But what law of the ...

-... cannot be that political dominion which our author would derive from it : for that being in every civil society supreme somewhere , can discharge any subject from any political obedience to any one of his fellow - subjects .
+... political dominion which our author would derive from it for that being in every civil society supreme somewhere , can discharge any subject from any political obedience to any one of his fellow - subjects .
+But what law of the ...

 الصفحة 261

-If therefore this command , “ Honour thy father and mother , ” concern political dominion , it directly overthrows our author's monarchy : since it being to be paid by every child to his father , even in society , every father must ...
+... political dominion , it directly overthrows our author's monarchy : since it being to be paid by every child to his father , even in society , every father must necessarily have political dominion , and there will be as many sovereigns ...

-If therefore this command , “ Honour thy father and mother , ” concern political dominion , it directly overthrows our author's monarchy : since it being to be paid by every child to his father , even in society , every father must ...
+... political dominion , it directly overthrows our author's monarchy : since it being to be paid by every child to his father , even in society , every father must necessarily have political dominion , and there will be as many sovereigns ...

 المحتوى